 from their resting places and rushed to his lair,

 COMMENTARY ON TRANSLATIONS:The monster and its interpreters

 You may think that translations from Old English, in which Beowulf was composed, into modern English might not differ much from each other.
 The original was in English to begin with, right?

 But just try reading the Old English passage quoted at right and you'll realize it is indeed a foreign language to modern English speakers.

-Naturally, recreating this alliterative rhythm in modern English is a difficult task.
+Recreating this alliterative rhythm in modern English is difficult.
 Some translators give up altogether and render Beowulf into prose or into a more modern verse form.
 Others use some features of Old English verse, such as alliteration, but drop others, like the caesura.

 Another issue with Beowulf is that Old English is inflected, which means the cases of the words—and thus the meanings of sentences—depend on word endings.
 In modern English, which is generally not inflected, we have to use more words to say the same thing.
 So it is not so easy to keep the same number of syllables in each line of the verses.

 As the standard Old English work studied by Anglophone college students around the world, Beowulf has had many translations in the two centuries it has been available.
 We'll mention just a few of the editions you might come across.